Friday, 9 March 2007

 Grey wagtails are regularly present.
 Long tailed tits often flit through nearby trees and goldfinches can be heard and seen too along with blue tits, blackbirds, wrens, etc.

 Overhead a range of birds may fly past.
-Herons, cormorants, gulls, mallards and canada geese are fairly frequent and swifts too in the summer, a species which falls prey to the falcons from time to time (we've found feathers under the tower to prove it).
+Herons, cormorants, gulls, mallards and Canada geese are fairly frequent and swifts too in the summer, a species which falls prey to the falcons from time to time (we've found feathers under the tower to prove it).

 Feral pigeons perch on and fly about the tower, unbothered by the presence of the peregrines.
 The falcons pay little attention to other bird species close to them, though they have been seen to chase crows and even overflying buzzards and sparrowhawks.
+In 2008 and 2009 a pair of ravens attempted to nest on Derby Cathedral's tower.
+There were noisy exchanges between the peregrines and these intruders, as often happens when they try and nest too close to one another.
+The ravens eventually gave up their attempts, but may well return again.

-Incidentally, if you drive up to the top floor you get a good view of the cathedral tower's south and east sides even though you cannot get 'on the open roof' so to speak.
+ACCESS: For folk who don't know Derby, the best place to see the birds is from Cathedral Green, a grassy open space situated between the Cathedral and the River Derwent to the East.
+Access is via Full Street though there is very little on-street parking.
+It is within easy walking distance of all the main shpping areas.
+One plan could be to go to The Assembly Rooms multi-storey car park at the South end of Full Street.
+Incidentally, if you drive up to the top floor you get a good view of the cathedral tower's south and east sides even though you cannot get onto the 'open roof' so to speak.
 This is an excellent way for people with disabilities to see the birds, if walking onto Cathedral Green is not an option.
-Last year, one disabled couple sat in their car up there for three hours watching procedings!
+We know of one disabled couple sat in their car up there for three hours watching proceedings!

-4 comments:
+5 comments:

 Anonymous said...